rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## OAuth2 plugin in action

-In order see the [rabbitmq-auth-backend-oauth2](https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_auth_backend_oauth2) plugin in action you need an OAuth 2.0 **Authorization server** running and RabbitMQ server configured accordingly.
-To get up and running quickly, you are going to use UAA as Authorization Server.
-In the next section, you will see how to set up UAA and RabbitMQ.
-If you are new to OAuth 2.0, it is a good starting point.
-If you already know OAuth 2.0 and you want to learn how to configure RabbitMQ to talk to one of OAuth 2.0 server tested on this tutorial, you can jump straight to them.
-They are [KeyCloak](use-cases/keycloak.md), [https://auth0.com/](use-cases/auth0.md) and [Azure Active Directory](use-cases/azure.md) in addition to UAA which you will use it in the next sections.
+In order see the [rabbitmq-auth-backend-oauth2](https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_auth_backend_oauth2) plugin in action you need the following:
+- an OAuth 2.0 **Authorization server** running and
+- RabbitMQ server configured to use the above OAuth 2.0.

+The following sections walks you through the following actions:
+- Deploy an Authorization Server called UAA
+- Deploy RabbitMQ with various configurations using UAA as the Authorization Server
+- Test various ways to access RabbitMQ and authenticating with OAuth 2.0

+In addition to the Authorization Server called UAA, RabbitMQ can be used with other Authorization Servers.
+The section [Use different OAuth 2.0 servers](#use-different-oauth2-servers) has one sub-section for each one of the Authorization Servers RabbitMQ has been tested against.

 ### Set up UAA and RabbitMQ